 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Progression and specialisations

-Food and beverage factory workers can progress into supervisory roles on the factory floor or into management roles such as production manager.
-They can also do other types of factory work or move into food retailing.
+Food and beverage factory workers may progress into supervisory roles on the factory floor or move into management roles such as production manager.

 Food and beverage factory workers may specialise in:

 - brewing beer